-In 2020, the total amount of remuneration due to and received by the Management Board from the Company and other Group companies was PLN 3,766 thousand.
+The total amount of the remuneration received by and payable to the Management Board from the Company was PLN 2,137 thousand.

 Members of the Management Board received remuneration from the Company and the subsidiaries: (i) under the employment contracts, (ii) for provision of services to the Group, (iii) for serving on management boards, and (iv) on account of cash-settled share-based payments.